 Weber, B. (2013).
 Music training in childhood boosts the brain in adulthood.

 Withnall, A. (2013).
 Singing boosts brain activity in Alzheimer's patients, scientists say.
-The Independent, Retrieved from [link]
+The Independent, [link]

 Woodard, B., & Warnock, J. D. (2014).
 KU research establishes link between music education, academic achievement.
-University of Kansas.
-Retrieved from [link]
+University of Kansas. [link]

 Zuk, J., Benjamin, C., & Kenyon, A. (2014).
 Behavioral and neural correlates of executive functioning in musicians and non-musicians.
-PLOS One.
-Retrieved from [link]
+PLOS One. [link]

 DISCLAIMER: All content within this article is provided for general information only.
 The views and the opinions expressed in this article are those of the author and do not necessarily reflect the views of Virtual Sheet Music and its employees.
 Virtual Sheet Music is not liable for the contents of any external internet sites listed, nor does it endorse any commercial product or service mentioned or advised on any of those sites.